mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: Bristol Frome catchment
-- Rising river levels today may lead to flooding.
-Flooding is possible on 14 November 2025 .
-Flooding is forecast to affect locations near the Bristol Frome, Bristol Floating Harbour, with low lying land and roads expected to be most affected.
-Areas most at risk include St John's Way in Chipping Sodbury and Damson Bridge.
-Drier conditions are forecast from Saturday and conditions will begin to improve.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
-We are closely monitoring the situation and will issue further alerts and warnings if required.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 12:00PM on 15 November 2025 or as the situation changes.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 - Warning no longer in force: Bristol Frome from downstream of Nibley to Stapleton
 - The Flood Warning has now been removed.
 However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.